 There are 3 key people to keep in mind in the creation and funding of the ESA

 - Beneficiary.
-Must be under age 18 when the account is established and typically a child or grandchild for whose benefit the account is established.
+Must be under age 18 when the account is established.
+Typically they are a child or grandchild for whose benefit the account is established.

 - Responsible Party.
 This is the person that decides where the account is invested and when to make valid distributions for educational expenses.
 If the Beneficiary doesn’t use all the money by age 30, the Responsible Individual can change the Beneficiary to a different family member.

 Beneficiaries do not have to be related to the Depositor.
 Otherwise stated, a Beneficiary can be just a young person you want to benefit and help with their future college education.
-However, Beneficiaries must be under age 18 when the Coverdell is opened on their behalf, and the contributions of $2,000 a year can only be made up until the date of their 18th birthday (not the year they turn 18).
+However, Beneficiaries must be under age 18 when the Coverdell is opened on their behalf.
+Along with that the contributions of $2,000 a year can only be made up until the date of their 18th birthday (not the year they turn 18).

-The maximum contribution in 2022 to a Coverdell is $2,000 per Beneficiary, and even if a Beneficiary has multiple Coverdell accounts, the total contribution is still limited to $2,000 amongst all accounts (Keep in mind and don’t fret…the contribution limit is not a drawback as I will explain further below).
+The maximum contribution in 2022 to a Coverdell is $2,000 per Beneficiary, and if a Beneficiary has multiple Coverdell accounts.
+The total contribution is still limited to $2,000 amongst all accounts (Keep in mind and don’t fret…the contribution limit is not a drawback as I will explain further below).
 Contributions can be made up until April 15th for the prior year.

 Example #4: So if your child is 12 years old, it’s currently May 1, 2022 and their birthday is on July 15th, you would be able to contribute $12,000 between now and their 18th birthday.
 (Nothing for 2021, it’s after April 15th, 2022).
 You can deposit $2,000 for 2022 now, then $2,000 for 5 more years.
 (Keep in mind that is $2,000 in 2027 before July 15th and their 18th birthday).
 That may not sound like a lot with the current cost of a college education, but wait until I discuss the Secret Weapon within the ESA below.